Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 ## Posing

-**Posing** is the process of manipulating the bones of your head mesh into a specific position per animation frame.
-After the model's head has been rigged, you can begin the process of saving poses to the timeline.
+**Posing** is the process of manipulating the bones of your Head mesh into a specific position per animation frame.
+After the model's Head has been rigged, you can begin the process of saving poses to the timeline.
 This data enables Studio to access each facial movement and animate or blend facial poses to create dynamic expressions.

-When posing the bones of your character's head mesh to new positions, follow the [Facial Action Coding System](../../../art/avatar/facial-animation/facs-poses-reference.md) (FACS) as a reference for your facial expression poses.
+When posing the bones of your character's Head mesh to new positions, follow the [Facial Action Coding System](../../../art/avatar/facial-animation/facs-poses-reference.md) (FACS) as a reference for your facial expression poses.
 FACS is a comprehensive, anatomically-based system for describing all visually discernible facial movement, and it allows for all facial animations to be shareable between characters.
-This means that once you create a facial animation, you can reuse it for any character with a [animatable head](../../../art/avatar/facial-animation/using-heads-in-studio.md) with a `Class.FaceControls` instance.
+This means that once you create a facial animation, you can reuse it for any character with an [animatable Head](../../../art/avatar/facial-animation/using-heads-in-studio.md) with a `Class.FaceControls` instance.

 Each frame within your modeling software's animation timeline can contain one unique FACS pose, so when you want to create multiple FACS poses, you must save each FACS pose to a different frame.
 You must also include a frame with your character having a neutral face with the face controllers and bones set to their default values.
 This ensures that Studio can calculate the bone position differences between your character's neutral expression and each FACS pose.
 For this reason, set Frame 0 as your character's neutral expression, and save FACS poses starting at Frame 1.